raph-amiard/fosdem-presentations/libadalang.md

 - Long running: be able to run for 3 days without crashing your machine

 GNAT and AdaCore's ASIS implementation are ill suited to those challenges.

-## Design goals

-- Multi-language: Easy binding generation to other languages/ecosystems
-    * Today: Python, Ada, C

-- Easy scripting: Be able to create a prototype quickly & interactively

-- Both low & high level APIS:
-    * What is the type of this expression?
-    * How many references to this variable?
-    * Give me the source location of this token
-    * Rename this entity
-    * Etc.

 ## API Part 1: Tokens